oceanprotocol/ocean-node/docs/API.md

 #### Description

-Tear down the service container and network and release its resources.
+Tear down the service container and network.
 Owner-gated.
+The paid reservation is kept until `expiresAt`; optional `release: true` ends the paid window now so the expiry sweep frees it instead — no refund, no restart.

 #### Request Body